Desbloqueie Recursos Exclusivos

 This is the Large Hadron Collider.

-Este é o Large Hadron Collider (LHC) -- Grande Colisor de Hádrons.
+Este é o Grande Colisor de Hádrons.

 It's 27 kilometers in circumference.